legends2k/blog/content/note/arch_config.md

 # Display

-I got infinite waits every time I shutdown due to Nouveau drivers for the Nvidia; for this reason I disabled `lxdm.service` and operated from the terminal.
-First do
+I got infinite waits every time I tried `poweroff -n` due to Nouveau drivers for Nvidia; for this reason I disabled `lxdm.service` and operated from the terminal.
+To list the graphics devices you’ve, do

 {{< highlight basic >}}
 lspci -k | grep -A 2 -E "(VGA|3D)"
 {{< /highlight >}}

-to be sure of the graphic devices you have.

 ## Intel